quangnm145/Xraydetect_GR11/README.md

 ```
 - Setup:
 <space><space>
-Let's make sure that we have access to GPU.
-We can use nvidia-smi command to do that.
-In case of any problems navigate to Edit -> Notebook settings -> Hardware accelerator, set it to GPU, and then click Save.
+Let's make sure we have access to the GPU.
+We can use the nvidia-smi command to do that.
+In case of any issues, navigate to Edit -> Notebook Settings -> Hardware Accelerator, set it to GPU, and then click Save.

 ```sh
 !nvidia-smi